772/single-variable-algebra-compiler/README.md

 But don't let the simple syntax fool you.
 To demonstrate its underlying power, the [online compiler](https://772.github.io/single-variable-algebra-compiler/) can even transform 10-state Turing machines into pure algebraic expressions with a single variable.

 SVA uses the concept of [Accelerated Simulators](https://wiki.bbchallenge.org/wiki/Accelerated_simulator).
 An Accelerated Simulator is a program that simulates Turing machines much faster than traditional step-by-step simulation.
-It works through an [Inductive Proof System](https://wiki.bbchallenge.org/wiki/Inductive_Proof_System) that automatically detects and proves transition rules using Mathematical Induction.
-This allows the simulator to jump ahead multiple steps at once rather than computing each state individually.
-However, the Accelerated Simulator in the SVA compiler is very limited.
+However, the Accelerated Simulator in the SVA compiler is still very limited.
 It only works when all functions follow these precise patterns to enable significant simulation speedups: Copy all example functions from `decimals(x) = g` to `left(x) = right^[g-1](x)` (using a constant in the square brackets, not an expression).

 ## Usage